The Siberian Husky Breed

 Sibes are extremely intelligent, but this does NOT mean they are obedient.
 Most Sibes have their own ideas of what they want to do well before you give them a command & they will be on their way to doing what they thought of first before even hearing your command.
 Siberians (like most Northern breeds) are difficult to make ‘come’ when they are called and are likely to turn to look at you after you throw a ball for them to fetch, and say, "you threw it, you pick it up."
 Experienced obedience people have made unbelievably well trained dogs out of Siberians because the breed is so smart, but the average dog lover makes too many mistakes in training this intelligent breed, so much so that the Siberian learns how to get his or her own way and teaches YOU to accept it.

 Siberians, like all purebred canines, are best acquired from responsible, knowledgeable breeders that are producing puppies for the love of the breed.
-Beware of anyone breeding to sell puppies that do not take the time to know this breed completely & do not spend the money and time to provide their own companions with excellent proper health care AND are only breeding to make a buck (puppy mills & back yard breeders).
+Beware of anyone breeding to sell puppies that do not take the time to know this breed completely & do not take the time to provide their own companions with proper care AND are only breeding to make a buck (puppy mills & back yard breeders).